“Boas, pythons, poisonous snakes, bears, cougars, lions, Bengal tigers, jaguars, ocelots, spiders, and scorpions have been seized on the island”…

 When it is needed for their political (and any other, for them) survival, the Puerto Rico political elites are a mouse, and when it is needed, they are a bird.

-And sometimes they even look as the eagle, man-spreading up in the skies, slowly circling in the deep railroad-navy blue of their sweet, childish, dependent, narcissistic dreams.
+And sometimes they look like an eagle, man-spreading up in the skies, circling slowly in the deep railroad-navy blue of their sweet, childish, dependent, narcissistic dreams.

 By Michael Novakhov